RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-provider/modules/secure-apis/lessons/03-security.md

 ### Request Size Limit

 This is the maximum allowed size of a request.

-It can be less than or equal to 50 MB, which is the default value.
+**It can be less than or equal to 50 MB**, which is the default value.
 If left empty or configured as 0, the default value is applied.
 The request size includes request line, header, and request body.

 ### Proxy Timeout Setting

 This is the maximum allowed time for the RapidAPI Gateway to wait for a response.

-It can be less than or equal to 180 seconds, which is the default value.
+**It can be less than or equal to 180 seconds**, which is the default value.
 If left empty or configured as 0, the default value is applied.

 ![Request Configurations](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/dev/learn/courses/learn-rapidapi-hub-provider/images/image18.png)